glytoucan/glytoucan/system/background.md

 {:toc}

 # Overview
 This document describes the GlyTouCan Background system.
-A number of batches are created based upon a framework for easily constructing enrichment data.
+A number of batches are created based upon a glycosemantic framework for easily constructing enrichment data.
 There also exists a robust tool for logging to record and inform about system events.
 Both are integrated together with Jenkins to providing a complete scheduling and management interface with detailed logs for all batches.

 ## Background
 The original GlyTouCan was primarily a form-driven website with no background processing functionality.
 After reviewing the overall system and  bottlenecks, a framework change was necessary.
 Separating the Registration process from the Enrichment(extraction of information about the structure) will enhance system stability and user friendliness by processing complex logic in the background.
 There was also a number of error-catching logic that required specialized communication to the user, which could not be properly handled by a one-time form-based post/response method.
 Logging will provide an interface for developers to easily log messages into the RDF storage, allow for historical information of data to be recorded as it is edited or processed, as well as the possibility of recording user interaction for commands that may require more transparency.
 This will also allow logs to be queried and viewed through a variety of channels.